Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Preprocess Parameters

-To remove interference points and speed up processing in subsequent Steps, you can preprocess the point cloud.
-For detailed parameter descriptions, refer to Preprocessing Parameters.
+To remove interference points and speed up processing in subsequent Steps, you can perform preprocessing on the point cloud.
+For detailed explanations of the parameters, refer to Preprocessing Parameters.

 |